-Why We Laugh – Detailed Evolutionary Origins
+Why We Laugh – Evolutionary Origins in Detail

 There are multiple theories around on why we laugh.
 Most are concerned with its social function.
 But they almost always lack a detailed description on why exactly this behavior called laughter emerged.